THE LIVING QUALITY OF LIGHT, TIME AND FORM

-The Living Quality of Light, Time and Form is a new animated film and the first solo gallery presentation in the UK by British artist animator and film maker- Mary Martins.
+The Living Quality of Light, Time and Form, 2021 is a new 3 part animated film, and the first solo gallery presentation in the UK by British artist animator and film maker- Mary Martins.

-Martins takes an experimental approach to film and animation, overlaying animated sequences over analogue film footage she has shot using a 16mm camera.
-Her use of abstract and gestural mark making mimics analogue animation techniques from the 1950’s and results in playful and expressive collages of moving images and abstract forms that encourage fluid readings of her films and their meanings.
+Mary works with animation and moving image, using traditional animation practice to find new forms of representation through which to explore the world and her own lived experience.
+She takes an experimental approach, overlaying animated sequences over analogue film footage she has shot.
+Her use of abstract and gestural mark making mimics animation techniques from the 1950’s and results in playful and expressive collages of moving images and abstract forms that encourage fluid readings of her films.